 Where PostgreSQL multimaster replication is used

-While single-master replication is clearly more desirable if you are looking for high-availability in a single location or if you need more database performance, multimaster replication is an excellent choice for geographically-distributed databases that may only be loosely connected over unreliable network connections.
+While single primary server replication is clearly more desirable if you are looking for high-availability in a single location or if you need more database performance, multimaster replication is an excellent choice for geographically-distributed databases that may only be loosely connected over unreliable network connections.

 A typical-use case:

 Imagine your company is selling products in Berlin (Germany) and in Seattle (USA) but management wants to see information about all sales in London.
 This is the ideal use case for PostgreSQL multimaster replication.